RiccardoImperiale/js-biglietto-treno/readme.md

 ## Steps

 - STEP 1: Ask the user Number of kilometers he want to travel and The age
-  - add two prompt to get kilometers and user's age
+  - add two prompt to get kilometers and age of the user
   - save them into variables
 - STEP 2: Calculate the price based on km
   - multiply user km by 0.21 € to get the full price of the kilometers